 This interactional, standardised approach has been empirically tested in over 30 randomised controlled studies with trauma patients, and hundreds of published case reports evaluating a considerable range of presenting complaints, including depression, anxiety, phobias, excessive grief, somatic conditions and addictions.
 EMDR therapy is guided by the Adaptive Information Processing model which addresses the unprocessed memories that appear to set the basis for a wide range of dysfunction.

 It is required that prior to attending EMDR Institute Weekend 1 training, participants read the first eight chapters of Francine Shapiro, PhD: Eye Movement Desensitization and Reprocessing: Basic Principles, Protocols and Procedures Guilford Press, NY, 3rd Edition, 2018.

 This experiential training will familiarise participants with a broad spectrum of EMDR therapy applications sufficient for comfortable and efficient use with a wide range patients and situations.

 EMDR therapy is a specialised approach that requires supervised training for full therapeutic effectiveness and client safety.
 The training will consist of lecture, live and videotaped demonstrations and supervised practice.
-The format of this workshop has been designed by the originator of EMDR therapy, Francine Shapiro, PhD.
+The format and content of this workshop has been designed by the originator of EMDR therapy, Francine Shapiro, PhD.
 The EMDR Institute does not hold as equivalent other trainings.
 As such each component ( Weekend 1 & 2 training, Supervision/Case Consultation) of the Basic Training must be completed by EMDR Institute faculty.

 The workshop leaders have been individually selected and trained by her to provide the comprehensive information necessary for appropriate client selection and effective utilisation of EMDR therapy.
 This is the workshop program which has been taught by Dr. Shapiro since 1990.
 EMDR Institute adheres to the ethical standards of APA, social work, nursing and mental health boards.